 You can lift more weight, and engage more muscles when doing leg press, comparing to lex extension.

-3. Plan To Add Progressive Overload
+#3 Add Progressive Overload

 Once you have your protein dialed in and you are doing your resistance training, the next step is to add progressive overload.
-Progressive overload is basically lifting more over a period of time.

 This strategy not only will help you to prevent muscle loss during the deficit, but also give you better weight loss results.